quamotion/docs/vs/how-to-create-mobile-coded-ui-test-project.rst

 The Mobile Coded UI Test performs actions, such as tapping on a control or typing text, and verifies that the correct controls are displayed with the correct values.

-For more information about which platforms are supported by Mobile Coded UI Tests, see `Supported Platforms <mobile-coded-ui-supported-platforms>`_.
+For more information about which platforms are supported by Mobile Coded UI Tests, see :doc:`Supported Platforms <mobile-coded-ui-supported-platforms>`.

 A Mobile Coded UI Test Project contains a set of Mobile Coded UI tests.

 Before you get started
 ----------------------

-Before you can create a Mobile Coded UI Test Project, please make sure you have `installed Quamotion <install-quamotion>`_.
+Before you can create a Mobile Coded UI Test Project, please make sure you have :doc:`installed Quamotion <install-quamotion>`.

 Create a Mobile Coded UI Test Project
 -------------------------------------